spyking-circus/spyking-circus/docs_sphinx/introduction/install.rst

 .. note::

-    If you are a Windows or a Mac user, we recommend using Anaconda_, and:
+    We recommend using Anaconda_, with a simple install:

     * :doc:`see here for detailed instructions on Windows <../introduction/windows>`
     * :doc:`see here for detailed instructions on Mac OS X <../introduction/mac>`